Black Mirror: Series 6

 Around January 2020, Brooker and Jones announced their departure from House of Tomorrow.
-Variety reported that intellectual property issues were at the centre of this change, with the series' rights held by Endemol.
+Variety reported that intellectual property issues were at the centre of this change, with the series's rights held by Endemol.
 By February 2020, Brooker and Jones had established Broke and Bones, a new production company.
 Netflix had arranged a long-term contract for series and other production rights with the Broke and Bones company by July 2020, although rights for Black Mirror still remained with Endemol.
 According to Variety, this left Brooker and Jones unable to produce additional series unless new agreements were put in place.
 In a May 2020 interview with Radio Times, Brooker questioned whether the public mood would suit a sixth series of Black Mirror and said that he had been working on more comedic projects.
+A sixth series was announced by Netflix in May 2022, to consist of more than three episodes.
+The series was produced by Broke and Bones, rather than House of Tomorrow.
+However, House of Tomorrow's new owners Banijay retained ownership of the programme.